-Section 1: Elective Membership - One Senator shall be elected by each of the Colleges of the University, except that a College having over twenty faculty members is eligible for one Senator for each twenty full-time faculty members or portion thereof.
-But a College entitled to multiple Senators may elect no more than one from each department.

-Section 2: Appointive Membership - The President of the University shall appoint one Senator; the Vice President for Academic Affairs shall appoint one Senator.
+- Section 1: Elective Membership One Senator shall be elected by each of the Colleges of the University upon obtaining a minimum of fifteen full-time faculty members.
+A College shall be eligible for one additional Senator for each twenty full-time faculty members or additional portion thereof.
+A College entitled to multiple Senators may elect no more than two from any one department.
+Any College or independent Academic Unit that has less than fifteen full-time faculty members will be combined into a Supernumerary voting block operating under the above delineated rules. - Section 2: Appointive Membership The President of the University shall appoint one Senator; the Vice President for Academic Affairs shall appoint one Senator.